 QNet is known with many names, such as QNet ltd, or QuestNet or GoldQuest or Qi limited.
 Over the years they changed their product line with new company names, so that when you search about the company on search engines, then you won’t get much information on previous names but only about QNet.

 QNet was first started in 1998 with the name GoldQuest and made numismatic coins, but later changed the name to QNet, when they faced accusation of being a pyramid and a money circulation scheme in India and also at other countries.
-The re-branding with new name QNet and new range of products were introduced to hide tracks on previous names.

 Vijay Eswaran, Qnet’s executive director, has faced arrest for fraud on an Interpol warrant in May 2007.
 Where later on, he was freed.